7 Steps to Build a Website – Easy Steps to Create Your Own

 You need web hosting before you can build a website.
 Many shared hosting services, such as Bluehost and HostGator, are extremely easy to use and make learning the steps to build a website a breeze.

-You should choose your web host based on the services it offers and its reviews online.
-I recommend going with the well-known web hosts, though, because you want to know it’ll stick around for many years to come.
+You should choose your web host based on the services it offers, such as staging, migration, fast customer support, and online reviews.
+We recommend going with the well-known web hosts, though, because you want to know if it’ll stick around for many years to come.

 mywebsite.blogspot.com or mywebsite.wordpress.com.